 Location: Precision Custom Components (PCC) Community Room, Joe and Rosie Ruhl Student Community Center

-Organized by: The Student Government Association (SGA) and the Diversity, Equity and Inclusion Committee
+Organized by: The Penn State York Student Government Association (SGA) and Diversity, Equity, Inclusion, and Belonging (DEIB) Committee